rlorigro/jungle_gym_cpp/README.md

 ![Alt Text](data/pg_demo.gif)

 An example of a slightly more successful A3C agent trained with entropy regularization.
 It more directly targets the apples, sometimes to its own detriment.
+It has a strong left turn bias, which could potentially be fixed with some augmentation techniques like mirroring the observation and action space.
 Trained with:

 ```
 ./train_snake --type a3c --gamma 0.9 --learn_rate 0.0001 --lambda 0.07 --n_episodes 60000 --n_threads 24